ryderheit/OpenFlights-Graph-Project-CS225/report/project_results.md

 # Final Project Results

 When we set out to work on this project, we had the main goal to gain insight into the operation of flight networks.
-We used 2 algorithms for this, Floyd-Warshall's Algorithm and Betweenness Centrality.
-Floyd Warshall's Algorithm told us the shortest route between any two airports, and Betweenness Centrality gave us an interesting insigeht into the importance of airports.
+We used 2 algorithms for this: Floyd-Warshall's Algorithm and Betweenness Centrality.
+Floyd Warshall's Algorithm told us the shortest route between any two airports, and Betweenness Centrality gave us an interesting insight into the importance of airports.
 This is the output when you run our code:

 ### Full dataset BFS